 We have two teams who focus upon Safeguarding in the school.
-Our staff one is led by Victoria Briggs, the Designated Safeguarding Lead, the other team is led by our children in their Safeguarding Champions team.
+Our staff one is led by Mrs Lisa Wilding, the Designated Safeguarding Lead, the other team is led by our children in their Safeguarding Champions team.

 All staff are trained in Safeguarding, receiving regular updates and training.
 We have a dedicated Safeguarding team who meet regularly to discuss any issues relating to our children at GSP.
 Our school recruitment procedures support the safeguarding of young people, followed by the Warrington Safer Recruitment guidance.

 Governors also receive training and we have a dedicated and experienced Safeguarding governor who supports and reviews the school and team against safeguarding.

 Our named governor for Safeguarding and Prevent is Mr P McEwan.
 Mr McEwan has extensive experience and understanding of safeguarding due to his roles within the police force as a senior investigating officer and most recently as an inspector of police forces and the probation service.
 He remains up to date with training and attends termly meetings with the Safeguarding team.